developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/configreference/index.md

 ## DebugButtons

 ### DebugButtonsEnabled
-When enabled, presents a set of controls useful for development and debugging purposes. **Note: When debug buttons are enabled**, the [Gesture API](/enterprise-browser/1-4/api/Gesture) might not function as expected, and screen distortion may be displayed while scrolling on CE devices that use the IE rendering engine.
+When enabled, presents a set of controls useful for development and debugging purposes. **Note: When debug buttons are enabled**, the [Gesture API](/enterprise-browser/1-4/api/Gesture) might not function as expected, and screen distortion might be displayed while scrolling on CE devices that use the IE rendering engine.

 **Possible Values**: